saifnoman/Application-Development-Resource/README.md

 ## Part II:

-**This part is to be done for every level**.
+**This part is to be done for every application**.

-- Now, before going to the level you want to work on, create a gist file for the level.
+- Now, before going to the application you want to work on, create a gist file for the application.

   **Naming should be based on names in the table name**.